supersaiyane/supersaiyane/README.md

 - 💻 Architect at Vertisystem.
 - 🖥️ Love designing & developing Systems.
 - 🏆 Contributing to open source projects.
-- 📧 Love to discuss Tech & Basketball.
+- 📧 Love to discuss Tech.
-- 💬 would love to collaborate on anything
+- 💬 would love to collaborate on anything.
 - 🌟 Love Cooking, Technology and Vaccations.

 # Download Resume